bitovi/academy/src/technology-consulting/technology-consulting.md

 @page learn-technology-consulting Learn Technology Consulting
 @parent bit-academy 10

-@description Learn how to perform technology consulting.
+@description Learn how to move beyond writing code to be an excellent technology consultant!

 @body